smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

     resource Order {
         identifiers: { id: Uuid }
         properties: { coffeeType: CoffeeType, status: OrderStatus }
-        read: GetOrder // <--- we'll create this next!
+        read: GetOrder // <--- we will create this next!
-        create: CreateOrder  // <--- we'll create this next!
+        create: CreateOrder  // <--- we will create this next!
     }

-With a resource, we attach an identifier, which uniquely identifies an instance of that resource.
+With a resource, we attach an identifier, which uniquely identifies an instance of the resource.
 Properties are used for representing the state of an instance.
 In our case, we will only define a subset of the :ref:`lifecycle operations <lifecycle-operations>` to keep it simple (``create`` and ``read``).
 Let's define those now: